ontola/openbesluitvorming/docs.md

 Endpoint: `https://api.openraadsinformatie.nl/v1/elastic/`

-This is an ElasticSearch endpoint.
-Elastic has powerful full-text search capabilities.
+This is an ElasticSearch endpoint, which offers powerful query and full-text search capabilities.

 The repo for this API can be found [here](https://github.com/openstate/open-raadsinformatie).
 Read the [Elastic v7.0](https://www.elastic.co/guide/en/elasticsearch/reference/7.0/index.html) docs for more information.
-Only specific Elastic features (endpoints) are publicly available.
+Only [specific Elastic endpoints](https://github.com/openstate/open-raadsinformatie/blob/master/deployment/endpoints/production.yaml) are publicly available.
 This is to prevent (malicious or accidental) write / remove commands.

 If you want to see some examples of how to query this endpoint, check out [`example_requests.http`](/example_requests.http).

 ## Changes from V0

-The previous API version, V0, was available at `https://api.openraadsinformatie.nl/v1/`.
-These things are different in V1 from V0:

 - ElasticSearch was upgraded from 5 to 7 ([upgrade guide](https://www.elastic.co/guide/en/cloud/current/ec-upgrading-v7.html))
 - Events are now split between "Meetings" and "AgendaItems"